 Rob Estes guest stars.
 An episode with some of the original music intact!
-There’s a lot of songs by the B52’s
+There are a lot of songs by the B52s

-Eternal Flame – While investigating a club where the owner is suspected of providing LSD to it’s patrons, Hanson runs into an old girlfriend, who happens to now be wife of the man he’s investigating.
+Eternal Flame – While investigating a club where the owner is suspected of providing LSD to its patrons, Hanson runs into an old girlfriend, who happens to now be the wife of the man he’s investigating.

-Thomas Haden Church and Michael Des Barres guest star in this episode.
+Thomas Haden Church and Michael Des Barres are guest stars in this episode.

 Penhall believes he’s had an encounter with a UFO.

-Out of Control – When a group of out of control youths accuse the security guards which patrol their area of being the perpetrators of a string of robberies, Hanson goes undercover with the youths while Ioki and Penhall are assigned to the area as guards.
+Out of Control – When a group of out-of-control youths accuses the security guards which patrol their area of being the perpetrators of a string of robberies, Hanson goes undercover with the youths while Ioki and Penhall are assigned to the area as guards.

 Both Ioki and Hanson are still dealing with the demons from the end of last season.
 Ioki is having problems giving up the painkillers from his injury and Hanson is plagued by nightmares and doubts.

 Stand By Your Man – Hoffs is date-raped after going undercover at a medical school that’s suspected of harboring a drug ring.

 Mike’s P.O.V. – When a teacher’s wife is murdered, Penhall and Hanson investigate and learn that the teacher hired one of his students to do the deed.
 Guest stars in this episode are Donovan Leitch and Vince Vaughn.